FernandoFrali/smart-games/README.md

    > npm run dev
    ```

 8. The web version is working and ready to use now.
-You can access it with http://localhost:5173
+You can access it on http://localhost:5173

 9. To run the mobile version, go to path `front-end/smartgamesmobile` and install the dependencies
    ```sh